 Being remote from human habitation and almost alien to modern civilization makes the Danum Valley Conservation Area a naturalists’ paradise.

-About 80km from Lahad Datu city is the Danum Valley Conservation Area, considered as one of the world’s most complex ecosystem and classified at Class 1 (Protection) Forest Reserve under the Sabah Forestry Enactment 1968.
+About 80km from Lahad Datu city is the Danum Valley Conservation Area, considered as one of the world’s most complex ecosystem and classified as Class 1 (Protection) Forest Reserve under the Sabah Forestry Enactment 1968.
 The enchanted forest serves as a natural home for the unimaginable number of plants and wildlife species such as banteng, clouded leopard, orang utan, slow loris, proboscis monkey including the endangered Bornean pygmy elephant.
 The world’s tallest tropical tree of Yellow Meranti tree species (Shorea faguetiana) is also found in Danum Valley, Sabah.
 At a recorded height of 100.8m or 330.7ft this giant tree, known as ‘Menara’ (Malay for Tower) is only 21.2m lower than the iconic Tun Mustapha Tower in Kota Kinabalu.

 Guided trails, bird watching and night drive are among the activities offered to visitors seeking to experience the wonders of this area.
 Visitors have recorded so many incredible sightings just by being around the area and lodges.
-Among the famous previous visitors include the Duke and Duchess of Cambridge Prince William and his wife Catherine Middleton, Sir David Attenborough, Dame Judi Dench and Martha Stewart.
+Among the famous previous visitors include the Duke and Duchess of Cambridge Prince William and his wife Catherine Middleton, natural historian Sir David Attenborough, Dame Judi Dench and Martha Stewart.

 Visitors also get the chance to visit an ancient Kadazandusun burial site, complete with belian coffins and ceramic spirit jars.
 Three burial sites have been discovered in Danum Valley—two near the field centre and one below the cliff, overlooking Borneo Rainforest Lodge.